The weather

 Temperatures will drop temporarily on Wednesday in Ponent after the scorching peak, but will rise further in the coming days.

-BarcelonaTemperatures soared this Tuesday in the west of the country, reaching the first 39°C of the year in Ponent, specifically in Lleida, in the Segrià region, with a maximum of 39.2°C. A very scorching peak that has prompted Meteocat to activate the first intense heat alert of the season (you'll find all the details on this peak heat at the end of this report).
-Temperatures will drop in this area on Wednesday, and maximum temperatures will no longer be as extreme, while on the central coast they will rise slightly.
-These nuances come in a context of heat that is too summery for the time and markedly muggy along the coast.
+BarcelonaTemperatures soared yesterday, Tuesday, in the west of the country, reaching the first 39°C of the year in Ponent, specifically in Lleida, in the Segrià region, with a maximum of 39.2°C. A very scorching peak that prompted Meteocat to activate the first intense heat alert of the season (you'll find all the details on this peak heat at the end of this report).
+Temperatures will drop today in this area, and maximum temperatures will no longer be as extreme, while on the central coast they will rise slightly.
+These nuances come in a context of heat that is too summery for the time of year and marked muggy conditions on the coast.
 And in the coming days, the mercury will rise again, as the bubble of warm air coming from North Africa will strengthen once again.
-Very hot days await us, worthy of a dog day, as we face the official start of summer and the Sant Joan long weekend.
+Very hot days, worthy of a dog day, await us as we face the official start of summer and the Sant Joan long weekend.
 And all of this with plenty of calm and sunshine.

 Forecast map for this Wednesday morning.